ryanpfalz/azure-signalr-node-react/README.md

 ### _*Deploying the Codebase*_

--   TODO - deploy via IaC
+-   _Note: This section will discuss deployment of the codebase via GitHub Actions.
+If you choose not to deploy via GitHub Actions, you may opt to manually deploy the code by following the automated tasks by hand or with another CI/CD tool - the steps will be the same._
 -   Deploy functions first

 ## How it works

 -   TODO - diagram

 ## Additional Resources